outsideken/h3tools/README.md

 ## Why h3tools?

-### The problem with points
+### The Problem with Points

+Most geospatial data arrives as isolated dots on a map — a GPS ping, a device location, a vessel track, a crime incident, or a customer visit.

+A point tells you *where* something happened.
+But it tells you almost nothing about *why* it happened there.

-Most geospatial data arrives as points — a GPS coordinate, a device ping, a vessel position.
-Points tell you *where* something happened, but not *what kind of place* it happened in.
-Analysts end up eyeballing maps, mentally grouping clusters, and drawing conclusions that are difficult to quantify, reproduce, or share.
-The data stays as dots.
-The context stays in someone's head.
+Analysts are left staring at clusters of dots, mentally grouping them, drawing subjective conclusions, and producing insights that are difficult to quantify, reproduce, or defend.
+The data remains visual noise while real analytic insight stays undiscovered — or trapped in an analyst's head.

-### Locations, not coordinates
+> ## Stop looking at dots.

+### From Coordinates to Locations

+**`h3tools`** was built to break this cycle.

-h3tools is built around a different approach.
-By assigning every point to an H3 cell, you convert a raw coordinate into a *location with properties* — a consistent, comparable geographic unit that can be counted, ranked, aggregated, and joined to other data.
-The H3 hexagonal grid is uniform and continuous, which makes comparisons across areas statistically fair in a way that administrative boundaries like counties, zip codes, or patrol zones are not.
-Once your data is on the grid, you are no longer asking "where is this point?"
-You are asking "what is happening at this location?" — and that is a question that scales.
+By assigning every point to an H3 hexagonal cell, raw coordinates are transformed into **consistent, comparable geographic units** — true *locations* that can be counted, ranked, aggregated, joined with other datasets, and analysed over time.

+Once a dataset lives on the grid, there is a fundamental shift in the questions an analyst can ask:

+> **"WHERE is this activity happening?"** becomes **"WHY is this activity happening at this location?"**

+This shift enables aggregated statistical analysis, long-term pattern-of-life studies, and advanced temporal analytics at scale.

 ```mermaid
 flowchart LR